TomWeisner/sql-ai/README.md

 The `src/sql_ai/athena` directory is concerned with running LLMs on structured data stored in Athena databases

-The AthenaLLM class handles input questions to return an Athena compliant query
+The `SqlLLM` class handles input questions to return an Athena compliant query

 It beings by building a prompt from the:
 1. input question